A year after Elijah McClain’s death, activists want charges

-It’s one of several investigations or reviews taking place related to McClain’s death, including a health department review of paramedics’ use of the sedative ketamine on him.
-The Aurora Police Department also announced an independent review of its agency this month on the same day that the McClain family filed a civil rights lawsuit accusing the department of a pattern of racism and brutality.
+A trio of violinists also played in tribute to McClain, a violinist who liked to play for cats at the animal shelter to comfort them.
+They made sure to play Pachelbel’s Canon, which violinists were performing at a violin vigil for McClain earlier this summer when it was interrupted by police deploying pepper spray and foam rounds.
+Police said they were trying to stop agitators.
+Cynthia Katsarelis said they wanted finish what those violinists had started.

-McClain was stopped because someone had called 911 to report that he was wearing a ski mask and waving his hands and seemed “sketchy.”
-His family said he wore the mask because he had a blood condition that caused him to get cold easily.
+“Just like we will finish the work we need to do,” she told the crowd.

-Police body-camera video shows an officer getting out of his car, approaching McClain and saying, “Stop right there.
+When police approached McClain last year, body-camera video shows an officer getting out of his car and saying, “Stop right there.
 Stop.
 Stop. … I have a right to stop you because you’re being suspicious.”

 In the video, the officer turns around McClain and repeats, “Stop tensing up” and says, “Relax, or I’m going to have to change this situation.”